Title:

 Attorneys & Firms

-John W. Griffin, Jr., for The Aetna Casualty & Surety Company.
+Frank E. Weathered, L. Nelson Hall, John W. Griffin, Jr., for The Aetna Casualty & Surety Company.

-Jerry McFaddin Young, for Laura Longstreet.
+John H. Kim, David Roberts, Jerry McFaddin Young, for Laura Longstreet.

-Before Justices HINOJOSA, CHAVEZ.
+Before Justices HINOJOSA, YANEZ, and CHAVEZ.

 OPINION